DavidCain/bibliophile/react-frontend/README.md

 # Deployment
-Run `npm run build`, and copy the contents of `build` to an S3 bucket configured with static site hosting.
+Run `INLINE_RUNTIME_CHUNK=false npm run build`, and copy the contents of `build` to an S3 bucket configured with static site hosting.
 That's it!